Ahmed-Bektash/MERN_ShoppingListApp/README.md

 # MERN_ShoppingListApp
 This is a repo for my first MERN stack app which is a shopping list for my home shopping needs.

-The following technologies are used:
+The following technologies are used: &nbsp;
-  React --> for the front end
+  React --> for the front end &nbsp;
-  Node --> for the backend
+  Node --> for the backend &nbsp;
-  Express --> for the server
+  Express --> for the server &nbsp;
-  Mongo --> as the data base
+  Mongo --> as the data base &nbsp;
-  Mongoose --> as the ORM for mongo
+  Mongoose --> as the ORM for mongo &nbsp;

 and MVC method was used for this project